SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Ex otter spirit spawn rate has been adjusted
  - Ex otter spirits can now be grazed
  - Ex otter spirit kill reward has been restored
+ - Ex attack will now spawn a couple of normal otter spirits in addition to Ex otter spirits

 Saki:
  - C1, skill, and Ex attack now require less meter